Last Updated on Thursday, 14 May 2026, 21:05 by Writer

 Other changes

-The President also said, in keeping with a pronouncement several months ago, there would be changes in the management of the State-owned Guyana Sugar Corporation (GUYSUCO) which has been consistently recording low production and attracting billions of dollars in annual subsidies.
+The President also said, in keeping with a pronouncement several months ago, there would be changes in the management of the state-owned Guyana Sugar Corporation (GUYSUCO) which has been consistently recording low production and attracting billions of dollars in annual subsidies.

-Dr Ali also said government-run service agencies would also see a shake-up in the next three weeks in keeping with his commitment in his inauguration speech.
 He said if targets were not achieved, there would be changes.
-“You’ll see, also, that some of the agencies that are service-oriented that I have serious concerns with and I’m satisfied with the level of service, you will see also, based on the evaluation, changes occurring there.
+“You’ll see, also, that some of the agencies that are service-oriented, that I have serious concerns with, and I’m satisfied with the level of service, you will see also, based on the evaluation, changes occurring there.”

 “The President stressed that sacred trust accompanies public office and that every dollar spent must be to advance the welfare of the people and support national development.
-All procurement systems, including regional tender boards, are required to operate with full transparency and strict adherence to the law,” the statement reads.
+All procurement systems, including regional tender boards, are required to operate with full transparency and strict adherence to the law,” the government statement reads.

 Discover more from Demerara Waves Online News- Guyana